 10. What happens to the money in my HRA if I leave my job or retire?

 Because your HRA is employer-owned, HRAs are only for current employees.
 Unused funds stay with your employer if you leave your job, are laid off, or retire.
 This is unlike HSAs that are employee-owned.
 With an HSA, the account and funds go with you even if you change jobs.

 You also can’t “cash out” any remaining allowance funds before you leave your job since an HRA isn’t pre-funded, and the funds aren’t yours until you make an eligible expense.

 However, your employer may allow a 90-day grace period for you to submit reimbursement requests for any expenses you made while you were still employed.
 Additionally, retiree HRAs allow you to use contributed funds after termination.

 If your employer offers you an HRA, you’re in luck!
-With your HRA funds, you have access to hundreds of reimbursable out-of-pocket medical expenses for you and your family, keeping you financially steady throughout rising healthcare costs.
-The better you understand how your HRA works, the greater value you can receive from it and begin focusing on your wellbeing.
+With your HRA funds, you have access to hundreds of reimbursable out-of-pocket costs for you and your family, keeping you financially steady throughout rising healthcare costs.
+The better you understand how your HRA works, the greater value you can receive from it and begin focusing on your well-being.

 This article was originally published on July 16, 2012.
 It was last updated on December 12, 2023.

 Elizabeth Walker is a content marketing specialist at PeopleKeep.
 She has worked for the company since April 2021.
 Elizabeth has been a writer for more than 20 years and has written several poems and short stories, in addition to publishing two children’s books in 2019 and 2021.
 Her background as a musician and love of the arts continues to inspire her writing and strengthens her ability to be creative.